S&P cuts Icahn Enterprises rating to junk, outlook stable

-NEW YORK (Reuters) - U.S. ratings agency Standard & Poor’s on Tuesday cut the credit rating of billionaire investor Carl Icahn’s Icahn Enterprises (IEP.O) to junk status after the portfolio absorbed declining investment values and higher leverage in the last few months.
+NEW YORK, May 17 (Reuters) - U.S. ratings agency Standard & Poor’s on Tuesday cut the credit rating of billionaire investor Carl Icahn’s Icahn Enterprises to junk status after the portfolio absorbed declining investment values and higher leverage in the last few months.

 S&P dropped the long-term issuer credit rating and senior unsecured debt rating of Icahn Enterprises to double-B-plus from triple-B-minus, the agency said in a statement.